 Cave-ins pose the greatest risk in trenching and excavation operations, and are much more likely than other excavation-related accidents to result in worker fatalities.
 Other potential hazards include falls, falling loads, hazardous atmospheres, and incidents involving mobile equipment.
 One cubic yard of soil can weigh as much as a car.

-There a many factors in determining the proper protective systems to reduce or eliminate trenching and excavation hazards, including soil classification, depth of cut, water content of soil, changes due to weather or climate, surcharge loads (e.g., other materials to be used in the trench) and other operations in the vicinity.
+There are many factors in determining the proper protective systems to reduce or eliminate trenching and excavation hazards, including soil classification, depth of cut, water content of soil, changes due to weather or climate, surcharge loads (e.g., other materials to be used in the trench) and other operations in the vicinity.
 Trenching protective systems include:

 - Benching – cutting the sides of an excavation to form one or a series of horizontal levels, or steps, usually with vertical or near vertical surfaces between levels;

 - Sloping – cutting back the trench wall at an angle inclined away from the excavation;

 - Shoring – installing aluminum hydraulic or other types of supports to prevent soil movement;